jumblexacm/jumble-bot/README.md

         - Copy the Discord message's author name (just the server name without the channel name) into `message_author`
         - Set `author_avatar_url`: https://cdn.discordapp.com/embed/avatars/0.png

+2. Update `message_id`
+    - Right-click the Discord message
+    - **[Copy ID]**

+3. Update `date`
+    - Use the same formatting style as the other MongoDB documents' dates

-2. Update `message_text`
+4. Update `message_text`
     - Copy the Discord message's text
     - Add any formatting (bold, underlines, italicization, etc.)

-3. Update `attachment_urls`
+5. Update `attachment_urls`
     - Click the attachment
     - Right-click the image
     - **[Copy image address]** or similar
-    - Change "media.discordapp.net" to "cdn.discordapp.net"
+    - Change "media.discordapp.net" to "cdn.discordapp.com"
     - Paste as an element in the `attachment_urls` array

-4. Add the post to Algolia
+6. Add the post to Algolia
     - In MongoDB, **[Copy Document]**
     - In the Algolia `posts` index, **[Add records]** then **[Add manually]**
     - Set `_id` directly to the string instead of a JSON
     - Add the `_id` key-value pair at the end of in the JSON (for consistency with the bot-added Algolia records)
     - For the `_id` key-value pair at the beginning of the JSON, change `_id` to `objectID` (for Algolia's identifier)

+7. Check
+    - Confirm the post is formatted properly on the site
+    - Confirm the post is in the correct place chronologically (based on the `_id` generated at the time you added this new MongoDB document)
+    - Confirm the post can be searched

 ## Repo conventions